c0rnch1p/Scuttle/readme.md

 • ufw: Uncomplicated Firewall
 • wget: The non-interactive network downloader
 ##### Mac & Linux
-1. Open a terminal.
+Open a terminal and clone this repo:
-2. Clone this repository:
 ````shell
 git clone 'https://github.com/c0rNCh1p/scuttle.git' ||
 git clone 'https://gitlab.com/c0rNCh1p/scuttle.git'
 ````
-3. Change to the build directory, make sure the script is executable and run it:
+Change to the build directory, make sure the script is executable and run it:
 ````shell
 cd 'scuttle'
 chmod 764 'install.sh'
 ./'install.sh'
 ````
 ##### Windows
-To use Scuttle on Windows, it's recommended to utilize the Windows Subsystem for Linux (WSL) or a Linux VM.
-If only using Git Bash, download it if not already installed from https://git-scm.com/download/win.
+To use Scuttle on Windows, its recommended to utilize the Windows Subsystem for Linux (WSL) or a Linux VM.
+If only using Git Bash, download it if not already installed from 'https://git-scm.com/download/win.'
 Once ready, open Git Bash and follow the steps for MacOS and Linux.
 ##
 #### Notes